IBM System 360/370 Compiler and Historical Documentation

 Here you can find the SIMULA system and prerequisites.
 When I wrote this paragraph, I had forgotten that not all users and developers in the mainframe area have become ststem programmer later in their career.
 In fact, it takes some time to install an MVS system for a newbee.

-You may probably be able to use all kinds of MVS derived systems, the Simula system below was used under MVS/ESA.
+You may probably be able to use all kinds of MVS derived systems, the Simula system below was used by me until MVS/ESA.
 To use it under z/OS, see below under bugs and remedies.

 I used the MVS Tur(n)key System, Version 3 nicely packaged together by Volker Bandke.
 The MVS Tur(n)key system is a package of freely available parts of the MVS3.8j Operating System.
 There are some nice extensions to MVS which make life a little bit more easy that the native environment.

 This is the Simula compiler and its runtime system.
 This Simula system was partially implemented with PL/360.
 The compiler had a year 2000 problem.
 After patching one octet in the load module the beast became tame.
-There seem to be protection techniques in the code which made it difficult to use TSO TEST.
+There is some protection technique in the code which made it a bit difficult to use TSO TEST.